indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 And when something is public, every other class can call it, meaning that it's easy to introduce architecture violations.
 Without discipline, it's easy to declare a dependency on a class that might just be an *implementation detail*.
 There's a higher risk that the system evolves into something that's difficult to change.
-Using a package by layer approach, we intentionally give away the benefits of encapsulation.
+Using a *package-by-layer* approach, we intentionally give away the benefits of encapsulation.

 > If all types are public, Java packages are about organisation of code rather than encapsulation
 >